Sgrahminator/follow_the_rainbow_travels/README.md

     - Submissions are created by 1 user and reviews are created by other users in regards to the original users submission.

 About Page ("/about"): A detailed explanation of how the page came to be with the rules emphasized about being respectful and no bullying.
- - An "About Follow the Rainbow Travels" section
+ - An "About Queer Quests Hub" section
  - An "Our Origin" section
  - A "What We Do" Section
  - An "Our Promise" section